AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/assign-profiles-cloud-manager.md

 ## Assign the Developer Product Profile {#assign-developer}

-1. Identify the user(s) who need to develop AEM applications and manage code..
+1. Identify the user(s) who need to develop AEM applications and manage code.

 1. Log in to the Admin Console at `[adminconsole.adobe.com](https://adminconsole.adobe.com/enterprise/overview)` and on the **Overview** page select **Adobe Experience Manager as a Cloud Service** product from the **Products and services** card.